jenjnif/jenjnif.github.io/_posts/2018-03-05-raspberry_pi_adventure_part2_blog.md

 <br>
 ### Transferring my site to the Raspberry Pi

-My initial attempt to make a zip file of my site from the command line didn't seem to contain any files within folders, such as my image files within the images folder:
+Initally I attempted to make a zip file of my site from the command line:

 	me$ zip ../site.xml *

-For this reason I compressed the files manually.
+However, the zip folder didn't contain any files within folders, such as my image files within the images folder.
+For this reason I compressed the files manually in Finder.

+To securely transfer files between my local host (my Mac) and a remote host (my RP) I <a href="https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md">used Secure copy protocol (SCP) which is based on SSH protocol (requires an SSH server)</a>.

+SSH is pre-installed on the RP but needs to be enabled:

+	pi@raspberrypi:~ $ sudo systemctl enable ssh

+Then to start SSH running:

+	pi@raspberrypi:~ $ sudo systemctl start ssh

 Then used SCP on my Mac to transfer the 'site.zip' folder onto the Raspberry Pi:

 	me$ scp site.zip pi@raspberrypi:~